GUNNERSx/GUNNERSX/README.md

  </p>

 - ✨ Everyday is a learning opportunity.
-- 💁‍♂️ Webmaster / admin
-- 🏙 A lifetime insider and Mentor
+- 🧰 Experienced in hardware and network maintenance.
-- 🧠 Knowledge seeker
+- 🧠 Curious internet sleuth and versatile tech tinkerer.
 - ❤ Computer whiz
-- 💻 Visit my Portfolio to learn more about my work and journey.
+- 🔐 Enthusiast of ethical hacking and reverse engineering.
+- 🌐 Passionate about web development — exploring languages, tools, and frameworks.
 <!--End Intro-->

 <!--Profile Count Badge-->